roroark/Connectivity-Driven-Genetic-Floorplanning/readme.md

 ## Compile

-Download all files into a folder, navigate to this folder and then compile "efp.cpp".
+Download repository into a folder, navigate to this folder and then compile "efp.cpp".<br>
 All dependencies are inluded.

 ## Usage